MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 ---
 title: "Relationships between tables and table paths"
-description: "Create and manage relationships between tables from multiple data sources." ms.date: 10/03/2023 ms.reviewer: mhart ms.topic: conceptual
+description: "Create and manage relationships between tables from multiple data sources." ms.date: 03/20/2024 ms.reviewer: mhart ms.topic: conceptual
-author: CadeSanthaMSFT
+author: srivas15
-ms.author: cadesantha
+ms.author:  shsri
+ms.custom: bap-template
 ---

 # Relationships between tables and table paths

 Customer data is often spread across multiple tables.
-For example, you could have a table for users, orders, orderDetails, products.
 It's critical for this data to be connected to each other so you can leverage it for your scenarios.
-For example, let's say you want to get a segment of all users who placed an order recently.
-To achieve this, you can't use the 'users' table alone, but would instead need to use the 'orders' table with the 'users' table.
-In this case, your 'users' and 'orders' table need to be linked to each other, for example - the 'orders' table will likely have a column for 'userId' that represents the ID of the user who placed the order.
-Relationships in Customer Insights - Data let you link your tables together, which enables you to use all of your data across segments and measures and other Customer Insights - Data processes.
+For example, you have a table for users, orders, order details, and products.
+Let's say you want a segment of all users who placed an order recently.
+To create this segment, you can't use the *Users* table alone, but would need the *Orders* table and the *Users* table.
+Your *Users* and *Orders* table must be linked to each other with a key like **userId**.
+Relationships in Customer Insights - Data let you link your tables together, enabling you to use all of your data across segments and measures and other Customer Insights - Data processes.

 Relationships define a graph of your data when tables share a common identifier, a foreign key.
 This foreign key can be referenced from one table to another.
 A relationship consists of a *source table* containing the foreign key and a *target table* that the source table's foreign key points to.